Facial Paralysis | West Virginia Birth Injury Lawyer

 Facial paralysis or Bell’s Palsy can occur during the birth process, causing either temporary or permanent paralysis or disfigurement.
 A medical malpractice lawsuit can help to defray the present and future costs of treatment.

 Facial Paralysis (Bell’s Palsy)

 Facial paralysis or Bell’s palsy is when one side of the face becomes paralyzed or suddenly weak.
-This can make it difficult for the person to move his or her mouth, nose or eyelid.
+This can make it difficult for the person to move his or her mouth, nose, or eyelid.
 It may also make one side of the face droop or appear stiff.
 Bell’s palsy often occurs when a facial nerve is not working as it should.
-Facial nerves may get damaged during a difficult labor and delivery, particularly when a doctor applies more force than necessary to get the baby out.
+Facial nerves may get damaged during difficult labor and delivery, particularly when a doctor applies more force than necessary to get the baby out.

 Facial paralysis can be emotionally devastating for kids because it drastically affects their appearance.
 Children may experience bullying or teasing as a result of this condition.
 If your child has suffered facial paralysis due to birth-related trauma or injury, you may be able to seek compensation for the damages.
 An experienced West Virginia birth injury attorney can help you further explore your legal rights and options.

 How Does Facial Paralysis Occur During Birth?

 Facial nerve palsy or weakness that is caused by birth trauma may stem from excessive pressure on the facial nerve just before or at the time of birth.
 An infant’s facial nerve is often referred to as the seventh cranial nerve.
 When too much pressure is applied to get the infant out during a difficult labor and delivery, the facial nerve may get damaged.